akiratwang/UniMelb-Data-Science-Information/README.md

 #### Akira's First Law of Code
 *Let `E = errors`, `M = more`, `C = code`.
 Then the equation `E = MC^2` holds true for all `E > 0` as `E` must be positive definite in any code written.*

-If you're from COMP20003 (or any subject that uses the C language), I have written [this guide](https://github.com/akiratwang/COMP20003-Setting-Up) for setting up your Windows 10 device for both SSH-ing and WSL (Windows Subsystem Linux).
+If you're from COMP20003 (or any subject that uses the C language), I have written [this guide](https://github.com/akiratwang/COMP20003) for setting up your Windows 10 device for WSL2 - Ubuntu-20.04LTS.
 As for those interested in installing an Anaconda distribution for Jupyter Notebooks, refer to [this old guide from 2017](https://github.com/akiratwang/Sept2017_PandasWorkshop/blob/master/Python_installation.md)

 For a (very very) neat timetable planner for university, visit my mate Rohyl's [lookahead](https://lookahead.rohyl.io/) which has the cleanest interface ever and has saved me numerous time for sorting out my timetable.